captain-bender/ros2-crazyflie-docker/readme.md

 docker compose down
 ```

+## Levevl of readiness
+Not tested exhaustively.
+Use it on your own risk.
+If you discover issues, please report them.

 ## Environment (or it works in my machine)
 It was testes in an Ubuntu 24.04.1 LTS machine